Updated : 05/09/2016

 You can bring home anything you buy in another EU country, without stopping at the border or making a customs declaration.
 The only condition is that your purchases must be for your own or your family's personal use, and not intended for resale.

-From January 1st 2015, VAT on telecommunications, broadcasting and electronic services is charged in the country where you live ( the country where you are established , have your permanent address or usually live), and not in the country from where you purchase the service.
+VAT on telecommunications, broadcasting and electronic services is charged in the country where you live (the country where you are established, have your permanent address or usually live), and not in the country from where you purchase the service.
 These rules apply to services supplied both within and from outside the EU.

 Senta, lives in Sweden and purchases eBooks from a Finnish online book seller.
 The Finnish supplier must charge her Swedish and not Finnish VAT.

-For new cars bought in another EU country, VAT is paid in the country where you register your car, that is, in your country of residence.
+For new cars bought in another EU country, VAT is paid in the country where you import and register your car (your country of residence).

-A new car means one which has travelled less than 6 000 km, or is less than six months old.
-This VAT scheme also applies to other new means of transport, such as boats and aircraft.
+A new car means one which has travelled less than 6 000 km or is less than 6months old.
+This VAT scheme also applies to other new means of transport, such as large motorbikes, boats and aircraft.

-A ' used car' means one which is more than six months old and has travelled more than 6 000 km.
+A used car means one which is more than 6months old and has travelled more than 6 000 km.

 For new and used cars, you will still need to pay the local fee for registering your car in your country of residence.